 Benefits, Eligibility, and Participant Profiles

-According to the USDA’s FY 2013 SNAP Profile, the average monthly benefit for a SNAP household was $271.
+According to the Center on Budget and Policy Priorities, the average monthly benefit for a SNAP household was $271.
 Benefits may be used to buy only food items generally for consumption in the home; alcohol, tobacco, and non-food household items are excluded.
 Eligibility for SNAP is determined by household.
 In order to qualify, households, with a few exceptions, must have a gross income below 130 percent of the federal poverty line, and net income below the poverty line.
 They also cannot possess more than $2,000 in assets ($3,250 for households with an elderly member or someone with disabilities).

 Seventy-four percent of those participating in the program receive food stamps for two years or less.
 Half of all new recipients stay on the program no more than ten months and 57 percent end participation within one year.
 Participants in SNAP spend more on food than they would in the absence of the program.
 Providing benefits that can be spent only on food raises food expenditures more than an equal amount of cash.
 In addition, there is evidence that program participation can increase the availability of some nutrients in the home food supply.
 Recent studies have shown that the nutrient intake of low-income people differs little from higher-income people — a sharp contrast from 40 years ago.